Near-Optimal Parallel Approximate Counting via Sampling: Samplers for the Anti-ferromagnetic 2 -spin Model

 In this section we prove \Cref{lem:anti-ferro-sampler} and \Cref{lem:monomer-dimer}.
 We apply the parallel single-site dynamics framework developed in~\cite{liuParallelizeSingleSiteDynamics2024} to give $\RNC$ samplers.
-The proofs simply combine the optimal mixing time of the sequential Glauber dynamics and a bound on the Dobrushin's influence matrix.
+The proofs simply combine the optimal mixing time of the sequential Glauber dynamics and a bound on the Dobrushin influence matrix.
+The Glauber dynamics is a widely used Markov chain for sampling from Gibbs distributions.
+In each step, it selects a vertex uniformly at random and updates the spin of the vertex according to the marginal distribution conditioned on the spins of other vertices.